-5. You should identify a capstone advisor AND a capstone project sometime in fall of your senior year.
-If you need help with this process or have questions, the department chair or your academic advisor is a good place to start!
+You should identify a capstone advisor AND a capstone project no later than early fall semester of your senior year.
+If you need help with this process or have questions, check in with the department chair or your academic advisor.

 1. NOT required

 2. Must meet the campus requirements for completion of an honors thesis, including a minimum GPA of 3.30 (see https://www.macalester.edu/academicprograms/honorsprogram/)

 3. Honors projects are almost always based on research projects begun during the summer PRIOR to your senior year at the latest (many honors students have conducted research over multiple years).

 4. The Geology Department requires each student planning on conducting an honors thesis to identify an advisor and write a 2-page summary of their proposed research (including thesis question, motivation, detailed research plan, and (if applicable) preliminary results.
 This summary will be written by the student with the support of their departmental thesis advisor and submitted to the Department Chair by the end of September OR by the date set by the Academic Programs Office (see link above).

 5. Honors projects typically require more analytic, modeling, and/or field work than acapstone project.
 Collection and analysis of your own data is usually expected, and often continues into January of senior year.
 Critical analysis of the data, including extensive work in creating figures, background research, and writing drafts is expected.
 In addition, there is an expectation that you will be able to put your own research into the context of previous work, and understand how your research contributes to the field of study.
 Occasionally students will have made sufficient contributions to co-publish research with their research advisor.